Go to Reviews.org AU Edition

 Where can I watch the Green Bay Packers play live?

 The Green Bay Packers will be playing on ABC, CBS, ESPN, FOX, NBC, NFL Network, and Amazon Prime Video.
 So, we have suggestions on how you can watch your Packers if you're in or out of the region.

 YouTube TV is the best way to stream Packers games

 YouTube TV is our favorite live TV streaming service because it's an all-around great service.
-For a fair price, not only will you get CBS, FOX, and NBC to yell at the TV while watching the Packers games, but you'll also get the following:
+For a fair price, not only will you get ABC, CBS, ESPN, FOX, NBC, and NFL Network to yell at the TV while watching the Packers games, but you'll also get the following:

 YouTube TV is unique because not many live TV streaming services have NFL Network, NBA TV, and MLB Network in their standard channel lineup and for the price of $65.

 If you want to know more about YouTube TV, check out our detailed review.

-DISH also has the three channels Packers fans need
+DISH also has the six channels Packers fans need

-If you're interested in getting satellite TV, DISH is a great option because its pricing stays the same during your contract, there’s a no-contract option, and you’ll get 190 channels, including the Tennis Channel, FOX Sports, and all college sports channels.
+If you're interested in getting satellite TV, DISH is a great option because its pricing stays the same during your contract ($85/month).
+You'll get 190 channels, including the Tennis Channel, FOX Sports, and all college sports channels.

 Check out more info on DISH in our review that covers everything from fees to user experience.

-If you want cable and want to watch the Packers sustain their success for the rest of the season, get Xfinity TV.
+If you want cable and want to watch the Packers sustain their success for the season, get Xfinity TV.

 Check out our Xfinity TV review if you think this might be the service you'd like to watch all of your Packers games with.

-Hulu + Live TV is best for Packers and on-demand fans
+Hulu + Live TV is best for Packers fans who also want on-demand content

 Our third live TV streaming service suggestion is Hulu + Live TV because it has the channels you want so you never miss a Packers snap.
 Hulu Live also comes with Hulu's on-demand library, Disney+, and ESPN+ for $70–$76 per month.

-But let us highlight some ups and downs of Hulu Live compared to YouTube TV to see if this service is perfect for you:
+But let us highlight some ups and downs of Hulu Live compared to our No. 1 pick, YouTube TV, to see if this service is perfect for you:

-- Hulu Live has 20 channels fewer than YouTube TV.
+- Hulu Live has 10 fewer channels than YouTube TV.

 - If you want zero ads in your on-demand content, you'll have to pay $5 more, making your monthly bill $76 per month ($11 more than YouTube TV).

 How can I watch my home team when I'm out of the region?

-We have four suggestions for you Packers die-hard fans who don't live in Wisconsin: NFL SUNDAY TICKET, NFL RedZone Channel, NFL Game Pass, and Amazon Prime Video.
+We have three suggestions for you Packers die-hard fans who don't live in Wisconsin: NFL SUNDAY TICKET, NFL RedZone Channel, and Amazon Prime Video.